zudello/zudello-knowledge-base/Knowledge Base/6 Relationship management/Managing employee records.md

 ## Managing employee records

 Before making any employee changes, ensure that your business allows editing of employees within Zudello.
-If not, you will need to make your changes directly within your ERP.
+If not, you must make changes directly within your ERP.

 If you are unsure of your business's rules around maintaining employee records, please contact your organisation administrator.